Framework for Action

 Effective rule of law ending impunity and delivering justice for all forms of trafficking through effective laws/policies, criminal proceedings, and civil remedies

-Business investment creating value by eliminating forced labor from supply chains at local, national, and international levels, and partnering with communities to eliminate sex trafficking
+Business engagement creating value by eliminating forced labor from supply chains at local, national, and international levels, and partnering with communities to eliminate sex trafficking

 Sustained freedom ensuring recovery, reintegration, and economic opportunity for victims and the most vulnerable populations